 - Our Law Firm Will Defend Your Rights

 We serve the hardworking citizens of Philadelphia and the greater state of Pennsylvania.
 Someone else’s mistake shouldn’t leave you with uncertainty when it comes to your finances and your physical and emotional health.
 With our lawyers at your side, we’ll seek compensation that will give you the opportunity to heal.
 Before learning more about how we can help you, let’s go over Pennsylvania car accident statistics and how many people they affect.

 How Common Are Car Accidents in Pennsylvania?

-There was a total of 128,188 car crashes in Pennsylvania in 2017.
+There was a total of 128,420 car crashes in Pennsylvania in 2018.
 Let’s break that number down by accidents involving property damage, injuries, and fatalities.
-The facts and statistics below have been compiled from the Pennsylvania Department of Transportation’s (PennDOT) 2017 Pennsylvania Crash Facts and Statistics.
+The facts and statistics below have been compiled from the Pennsylvania Department of Transportation’s (PennDOT) 2018 Pennsylvania Crash Facts and Statistics.

 As you can see, motor vehicle accidents are not uncommon in the Keystone State.
 What’s also common are the reasons many of these accidents happen in the first place.
 Our Philadelphia car accident lawyers are aware of the myriad reasons why auto collisions occur.
 Let’s take a look at the possible reasons that could explain why your car accident happened.

 What Are the Major Causes of Car Crashes?

 When we’re investigating your case, we’ll look into what caused your accident.
 The more commonly known cause of car accidents is driver error, where a driver acted in a negligent manner and lost control of their vehicle.
 Driver-error accidents can happen for a number of reasons.